MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-working-across-m365.md

 * Update the relevant internal documentation as appropriate.

-No action is required by you to make the feature available - it will be automatically made available to your organization.
+You don't need to take any action to make the feature available in your org.
+We will automatically make it available.

 ## Related articles